KyleBanks/goggles/README.md

 # goggles

-🔭  Goggles is a GUI for your $GOPATH
+🔭  Goggles is a GUI for your $GOPATH.